adpatil2/SNAP/README.md

 ### Points to note:

 	- ImageNet dataset directory: All ImageNet python codes have a default ImageNet dataset directory.
 That 'dataset-dir' arguement needs to be provided appropriately.
+	- For ImageNet, the pretrained model needs to be downloaded seperately at the link above.
+Furthermore, one needs to set 'model-dir' arguement appropriately in the attack evaluation codes.
 	- In order to execute .sh scripts, one needs to make them executable first.
 For example, to make Reproduce_Table2_PGD.sh an executable file, type ``chmod a+x Reproduce_Table2_PGD.sh'' in command line.
 Then, it can be run via command  ``./Reproduce_Table2_PGD.sh''
 	- All python/shell scripts are assumed to be executed in their current directory.